It's Not Collaboration as Usual...

 In Collaborative Innovation, we focus instead on getting a full representation of the whole system we're working to change in the room.
-If you're working on solving the homelessness challenge in your community, you want homeless advocates AND business leaders AND service providers AND agencies AND current or formerly homeless individuals.
-There is much more power and insight in that diversity than any one person can bring to the work, no matter his or her position.
+If you're working on solving the homelessness challenge in your community, you want housing advocates AND business leaders AND service providers AND agencies AND people who are currently experiencing homelessness or have in the past (all of whom need to be engaged with equity and care).
+There is much more power and insight in that diversity than any one person can bring to the work, no matter their position.
 After all, as Talleyrand once noted, “There is one body that knows more than anybody, and that is everybody.”

 4. Work and then present your work to stakeholders, or work in real time with everyone in the room?

-I far prefer dropping a heavy pan on my big toe over seeing program and backbone staff doing work on behalf of network participants, and then trying to sell it to them.
+I far prefer stubbing my toe over seeing program and backbone staff doing work on behalf of network participants, and then trying to sell the analysis and plans to them.
 This staff-centric approach to so-called collaboration is pervasive and harmful, and it undermines the very reason for bringing together all that diversity in the first place.

-Instead, in Collaborative Innovation, we support the network participants to do the real work together in the room (even if that room is a virtual one).
-That means that the participants themselves are analyzing the system, pulling up insights about what's going on in that system, identifying and prioritizing critical "shifts" and intervention points, brainstorming solutions, prototyping those solutions, and make all the key decisions together, in real time, in the same room.
-While we support their work with good inputs, preparation, process design, and tools, we rarely attempt to do work for them.
+Instead, in Collaborative Innovation, we support the network participants to do the real work together in real time in the room (even if that room is a virtual one).
+That means that the participants themselves are analyzing the system, pulling up insights about what's going on in that system, identifying and prioritizing critical "shifts" and intervention points, brainstorming solutions, prototyping those solutions, and make all the key decisions together in the same room.
+While we support their work with good inputs, preparation, process design, and tools, we should never do their work for them.

 The result?
 We can leverage the rich insight that comes from combining diverse perspectives, the engagement that comes from designing powerful solutions together, and the many benefits of real ownership, which is much more powerful (and easier over time) than trying to get buy-in on staff-produced work.

 Ownership and deep commitment doesn't happen automatically, of course.
-We have to build cultures of accountability, but the good news is that this can be done!
+We have to build cultures of equity, inclusion, and accountability, but the good news is that this can be done.